Siuan McGahan logo

 Money on my Mind is a mobile app aimed at improving the completion rate for participants in the ReachUp/Financial Futures Program.
 This program is offered through the Champlain Valley Office of Economic Opportunity.

-My role: Principal Designer.
-Design Team of One.
-UX Research, UX Design, Visual Design, Branding.
+My role: UX Research, UX Design, Visual Design, Branding.

 Deliverables: User Research, Competitive Analysis, Wireframes, Usability Testing, Preference Testing, High Fidelity Mock Ups, Animation, Prototype.